tmedwards/sugarcube-2/docs/api/api-config.md

 ### `Config.saves.descriptions` ↔ *function* (default: *none*) {#config-api-property-saves-descriptions}

-Sets browser saves descriptions—by default a brief description of the current turn is used.
-The callback is passed one parameter, the type of save being attempted.
-If its return value is falsy, the default description is used.
-If its return value is truthy, the returned description is used.
+Sets browser saves descriptions.
+If unset, a brief description of the current turn is used.
+If a callback function is assigned, it is passed one parameter, the type of save being attempted.
+If its return value is truthy, the returned description is used, elsewise the default description is used.

 #### History: